TommesJay/website/source/en/home.md

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/sw1zICjwpV4?rel=0' frameborder='0' allowfullscreen></iframe></div>

 accu:rate can help you to calculate default cases like visitor flows in a concert break as well as exceptional situations like evacuation in case of fire alarm.
-Results are prepared graphically from cases of the paths of individuals to a picture of the power of the masses.
+Results are evaluated graphically from cases of the paths of individuals to a picture of the power of the masses.
 Based on the results customers can responsibly plan ahead - in cases of event security, at workplaces on premise or of the renovation of public buildings.
 So accu:rate provides a valid basis for decision making, where previously customer often had to rely on gut feeling in security planning.

 ## Compare different concepts in the planning phase

-Already in the planning phase with accu:rate can plan different solutions for directing large flow of visitors.
+Already in the planning stage you can simulate different solutions for directing large flows of visitors with accu:rate.
 In the result graph risk factors are visible, as well as the pro and cons of different solution scenarios.
-Based on the simulation result can be understood which concept should be preferred best meeting your requirements.
+The simulation results make plausible which concept best fits your requirements.
 By the early evaluating various options increase planning security and reduce costs.